 Rectangular ends.
 General preheat in the areas is needed to get better results.
 The

-K-TECK is a mild steel backing to the hard facing surface this allows it to be easily attached to other mild steel surfaces include perimeter and plug welds, countersunk bolts and studs.
+Anisotropic Global Spec is a mild steel backing to the hard-facing surface this allows it to be easily attached to other mild steel surfaces include perimeter and plug welds, countersunk bolts, and studs.

 3.1 Perimeter Welds

 The simplest way of getting into service is to weld its carbon steel base to the existing

 Steel Structure.
 The common welding processes: Shield Metal Arc Welding (SMAW),

 Gas Metal Arc welding (GMAW), or Flux Cored Arc Welding (FCAW).
 The base metal is

 Carbon steel, any of the following electrodes can be used: E70 18 for SMAW, E70S-X for GMAW, E70T, or E71T for FCAW.
 For SMAW welding the minimum size power supply should be